Aliens: Earth Hive: Plot summary

 The book begins with a routine space junk cleanup mission in Earth orbit, with a small derelict spaceship being prepped for de-orbit and burnup.
-The cleanup crew investigate.
-An alien xenomorph boards the Earth ship from the derelict and kills the crew.
+While a cleanup crew investigates, an alien xenomorph boards the Earth ship from the derelict and kills the crew.
 The clean-up ship gets destroyed but the black box survives.

 A CIA-like organization, called the TIA, realizes the threat posed by the alien species, and is able to use the information in the black box to retrace the route of the derelict ship.
 A decision is made to send a Colonial Marine expedition to the origin planet of the derelict ship (presumably the home planet of the alien species).
 Wilks, a battle-hardened space marine, is picked for the job.
-He had encountered the aliens on the colony world of Rim, witn the only other survivor, a little girl named Billie.
+He had encountered the aliens on the colony world of Rim, along with the only other survivor, a little girl named Billie.
 Wilks agrees to the mission, but first makes plans to break Billie out of a mental hospital, where she has been suffering from nightmares ever since her rescue from the aliens on Rim.
-On board the Colonial Marine ship Billie begins a romantic relationship with a marine named Mitch while en route to the alien planet.
+On board the Colonial Marine ship, Billie begins a romantic relationship with a marine named Mitch while en route to the alien planet.

-Meanwhile, greedy executives from the Weyland-Yutani corporation, learn of the Colonial Marine expedition to the alien homeworld, and make plans to intercept and destroy it.
+Meanwhile, greedy executives from the Weyland-Yutani corporation learn of the Colonial Marine expedition to the alien home planet, and make plans to intercept and destroy it.
 They hire a black-ops mercenary named Massey and his team of illegal combat synthetics, whose programming has been altered to permit the harming of human beings, in violation of the First Law of Robotics.
-It turns out that Weyland-Yutani already has a specimen of an alien on Earth, and wishes to keep its monopoly on the species, and prevent anyone else from obtaining a specimen.
+It turns out that Weyland-Yutani already has a xenomorph specimen on Earth, and wishes to keep its monopoly on the species by preventing anyone else from obtaining a specimen.

-A third group enters the fray, a religious cult that worships the alien xenomorph, and whose members believe that implantation by a facehugger alien is something akin to joining with god.
-After the marine expedition leaves for the alien planet, followed by the mercenary ship, the alien god locates the Weyland-Yutani lab holding the alien samples, breaks into the lab using suicidal attacks, and get several members implanted by alien facehuggers.
+A third group enters the fray, a religious cult that worships the xenomorph, and whose members believe that implantation by an alien facehugger is akin to joining with god.
+After the marine expedition leaves for the alien planet, followed by the mercenary ship, the cult locates the Weyland-Yutani lab holding the alien samples, breaks into the lab using suicidal attacks, and gets several members implanted by alien facehuggers.